-Slightly sweet, ghee and garam masala flavoured this yummy cholar dal is still a surprise dinner for me and my family with luchi, ruti or paratha.
+I prepare this yummy chana dal to make a surprise breakfast or dinner for my family with luchi (bengali poori), roti, or paratha.
 Even we all prefer this dal more than any niramish tarkari or vegetable curry.
-Because of the sweet taste and slight dry gravy, this chana dal is not served with rice.
-But in my house, my mom serves this chana dal with no onion garlic sweet yellow pulao, or Bengali fried rice for pujor bhog prasad during Durga puja.
+Because of the sweet taste and slight dry gravy, this chana dal is generally not served with rice like other dal recipes.
+However, in my house, my mom serves this chana dal with no onion garlic sweet yellow pulao, or Bengali fried rice for pujor bhog prasad during Durga puja.
 That is amazing too.

-Benefits of cholar daal/chana dal/Bengal gram pulse – Cholar dal or chana dal is itself, a great source of Iron and protein, is rich in fiber which helps in weight loss and reduces cholesterol.
-And adding of coconut actually helps to boost metabolism and aid in fat loss.
-So the combination of this dal and coconut is as healthy as tasty as well.
+Benefits of cholar daal/chana dal/Bengal gram pulse – Cholar dal or chana dal is itself, a great source of iron and protein, and is rich in fiber which helps in weight loss and reduces cholesterol.
+And adding coconut actually helps to boost metabolism with an addition of fat loss.
+So the combination of this dal with coconut is as healthy as tasty as well.

-You may also try some other vegetarian recipes
+You may also try some other simple and popular Bengali vegetarian recipes

 Ingredients of cholar dal

-- 1 cup cholar dal/ chana dal/ bengal gram
+- 1 cup Cholar dal/ Chana dal/ Split Bengal gram

 - 1/2 tsp Kashmiri red chili powder